 ” If a tree falls in a forest and no one is around to hear it, does it make a sound?“

-That debate, of whether something that is not physically perceived actually happens or not, has since grown in scope and significance, drawing in other philosophers as well as the scientific community, including such notable thinkers as Albert Einstein and Niels Bohr.
-And the topic is of course not limited to Western philosophy – it also exists in Buddhism, Hinduism and other philosophies and religions.
+That debate – of whether something that is not physically perceived actually happens or not – has since grown in scope and significance, drawing in other philosophers as well as the scientific community, including such notable thinkers as Albert Einstein and Niels Bohr.
+The topic is of course not limited to Western philosophy – it also exists in Buddhism, Hinduism, and other philosophies and religions.

 Reality vs. perception in the world of reputation management

 A decade later, when I started working in the field of corporate branding, I was learning the art of helping companies identify and articulate their true identities – and that had a lot more to do with reality than perceptions.

 But later on, as I expanded my field to include reputation management, I found myself often using Atwater’s famous truism.
 Lately, though I started asking myself: does it still hold true in today’s world?

 There’s no doubt that with the advent of social media, reality has become a lot harder to hide – or in other words information on “negative reality” that company bosses aren’t aware of or wish to contain is a lot harder to keep secret.

 Be it tweets from rogue employees, YouTube videos that go viral, or Facebook boycott campaigns – more and more companies are finding that facts are often revealed to large segments of the public quickly and unexpectedly.
 This is not just limited to unhappy employees or customers venting on social media – it’s also a result of more confident and competent actions these days by NGOs, whistleblowers, and law enforcement agencies.

 In all these cases, social media of course still plays a crucial role – spreading the story fast and far, making any containment attempts doomed to failure.